Several compounds can influence viral replication and the development of viral disease.

 Foscarnet (trisodium phosphonoformate) is a pyrophosphate analog that inhibits viral DNA polymerase of human herpesviruses (CMV, herpes simplex, varicella-zoster) and the reverse transcriptase of HIV.
 The medication is much less well tolerated than acyclovir and ganciclovir and more difficult to administer.
 Therefore, its use is limited to patients who do not respond to or cannot tolerate ganciclovir or acyclovir.
 Isolates of ganciclovir-resistant CMV and acyclovir-resistant herpes simplex and varicella-zoster usually are susceptible to foscarnet.
 Oral absorption is poor, and the medication must be given intravenously.
 The half-life is 3–5 hours, and this is prolonged with kidney disease.
 The usual induction dose is 60 mg/kg/dose every 8 hours, and the dose for maintenance therapy is 120 mg/kg once daily.
 Adjustments are required for even minimal impairment in kidney function (see package insert).

-Foscarnet can cause severe phlebitis, thus central intravenous is generally used.
+Foscarnet can cause severe phlebitis, thus central intravenous administration is generally used.
 Nephrotoxicity, which is dose-dependent and reversible, is the major toxicity.
 Prehydration with 2.5 L of 0.9% saline reduces nephrotoxicity.
-Foscarnet binds divalent cations, and hypocalcemia peripheral neuropathy, seizures and arrhythmias, hypomagnesemia, and hypophosphatemia can occur.
+Foscarnet binds divalent cations, and hypocalcemia, peripheral neuropathy, seizures and arrhythmias, hypomagnesemia, and hypophosphatemia can occur.
 Monitoring of electrolytes and kidney function is required during therapy.
 Anemia (20–50%) and nausea and vomiting (20–30%) are other common adverse effects.

 Cidofovir is a nucleotide analog that is active against most all human herpesviruses and poxviruses.
 The medication has a prolonged pharmacokinetic intracellular half-life, allowing for administration every 1–2 weeks.
 Strains of CMV, herpes simplex virus, and herpes zoster virus that are resistant to ganciclovir or acyclovir often are susceptible to cidofovir.
 However, the least likely cross-resistance is between foscarnet and cidofovir.
 Cidofovir delays progression of CMV retinitis in newly diagnosed disease (5 mg/kg weekly for 2 weeks, followed by maintenance of 3–5 mg/kg every other week) and is effective therapy in relapsed disease or in patients who are intolerant of traditional therapy (5 mg/kg every other day).
 The medication is ineffective or only marginally effective in the treatment of AIDS-associated progressive multifocal leukoencephalopathy.
 Cidofovir is associated with a high incidence of nephrotoxicity, sometimes severe.
 To avoid this complication, probenecid, an inhibitor of active tubular secretion, and intravenous saline must be administered with each dose.
 Ocular toxicity, including uveitis and iritis, is another complication reported with cidofovir.

 Ganciclovir is an analog of acyclovir with similar antiviral activity, including activity against CMV.
 The addition of intravenous immunoglobulin or CMV immune globulin to ganciclovir may improve outcomes associated with CMV pneumonitis in bone marrow transplant patients.
 Ganciclovir is frequently used in solid organ and stem cell transplant patients in the treatment and prevention of infection.
 However, there is no uniformity of opinion about the duration of therapy or the route of administration.
 Before the availability of oral valganciclovir (see below), which results in serum levels equivalent to those achieved with intravenous medication, ganciclovir was frequently administered intravenously and in the immediate posttransplant period for 1–2 weeks.
-Depending on the type of transplant (bone marrow transplant patients are at greater risk for developing CMV disease than solid organ transplant patients) and the serologic status of the donor and recipient (seronegative recipients who receive transplants from seropositive donors are at greatest risk for developing disease), various antiviral agents were used to prevent infection.
+Depending on the type of transplant (bone marrow transplant patients are at greater risk for developing CMV disease than solid organ transplant patients) and the serologic status of the donor and recipient (seronegative recipients who receive solid organ transplants from seropositive donors are at greatest risk for developing disease), various antiviral agents are used to prevent infection.
 Acyclovir, valacyclovir, ganciclovir, and valganciclovir have been used in the prevention of CMV in stem cell transplant patients.
 With the availability of oral valganciclovir, high-risk patients can benefit from prophylaxis without relying on the use of the intravenous route.
 In addition, because tests to detect early infection with CMV are very sensitive, the strategy for prevention has shifted from one of universal prophylaxis to one of preemptive therapy.
 At many institutions, high-risk patients are routinely screened for CMV DNA in blood by antigen detection or polymerase chain reaction.
 A positive test results in subsequent preemptive therapy with intravenous ganciclovir or oral valganciclovir.

 The major adverse effect is neutropenia, which is reversible but may require the concomitant use of colony stimulating factors.
 Thrombocytopenia, nausea, rash, and phlebitis occur less commonly.